 The current L1Calo modules receive their LHC bunch clock and associated data through the TTCDec module, based on a TTCRx chip.
 Future LHC bunch clock distribution might differ from this scheme.
 L1Topo will have to operate with the existent clock distribution scheme initially.
 At a later stage it will probably be driven in a different way.
 For backward compatibility a TTCDec module will be mounted on L1Topo.
 It will be wired to the control FPGA.
 Alternative optical LHC clock paths will be possible via the extension mezzanine module.
 The spare optical inputs of DAQ and ROI SFP modules (see below) are available to route LHC clock and data into L1Topo.

 1.2.3 Configuration, monitoring, and control

 While the L1Topo prototype is meant to be very close to future production modules, there are still optional schemes required on the prototype, regarding configuration and module control.
-Part of the circuitry described below will be removed from the module before final production.

-Pre-configuration access / ATCA compliant slow control
+Pre-configuration access